 By taking time to speak with their team about why they feel psychological safety is important, managers can get employees on board with how all parties stand to benefit from it.

-Managers can and should then make regular practice of connecting with team members individually to constantly understand how safe they feel, and what can be done to enhance that feeling.
+Especially with the hybrid working settings, managers can and should then make a regular practice of connecting with team members individually to constantly understand how safe they feel, and what can be done to enhance that feeling.

 Day to day, managers can constantly reinforce their commitment to psychological safety by promoting a sense of inclusion amongst their team members, giving them space to challenge the status quo, as well as providing opportunities to discuss both professional and personal concerns candidly.